cu8code/index-magic-block/Readme.md

 # Dataset Repository

-This repository serves as a centralized collection of dataset links for various projects and research purposes.
+This repository serves as a centralized collection of dataset links for magic-block.
 We encourage contributors to add their own dataset links to expand this valuable resource.

 ## How to Contribute